A Fox News Anchor And Twelve Others Are Suing The Network For Racial Discrimination And Harassment

-Fox News anchor and reporter Kelly Wright has joined 12 other current and former employees in a lawsuit against the network, claiming they endured repeated racial discrimination and harassment.
+Fox News anchor and reporter Kelly Wright has joined 12 other current and former employees in a lawsuit against the network, claiming they endured repeated racial discrimination and harassment for years, and senior executives ignored their complaints

-The embattled network has been trying to repair its image after recently firing its top-rated host Bill O'Reilly and former chief Roger Ailes over sexual harassment claims, both of whom have vehemently denied the allegations.
+The suit comes as the embattled network has been scrambling to repair its image after firing its top-rated host Bill O'Reilly last week over sexual harassment claims and an ongoing advertiser boycott, as well as its former chief Roger Ailes, who was also accused of sexually harassing women.
+Both have vehemently denied the allegations.

-Wright, who has worked at Fox since 2003, says he was sidelined and denied opportunities for advancement because he is black, and accused the network of "plantation-style management," according to the suit.
+Wright, who has worked at Fox since 2003, says he was marginalized and his career sidelined because he is black, and accused the network of "plantation-style management," according to the suit.

-The veteran anchor said O’Reilly repeatedly refused to allow him on his show to discuss race relations in America, and in one instance, shunned Wright’s series focusing on the racial divide in Ferguson, Missouri, because it painted “blacks in too positive a light.”
+The veteran anchor said O’Reilly repeatedly refused to allow him on his show to discuss race relations in America, and in one instance, snubbed Wright’s series focusing on the racial divide in Ferguson, Missouri, because it painted “blacks in too positive a light.”

 Wright also claims that Bill Shine, the network’s co-president, obsessively focused on his skin color, often asking him “how do you think white viewers look at you?”
 He said he repeatedly flagged the treatment to senior Fox News executives, who did nothing.

-The network did not immediately respond to a BuzzFeed News request for comment.

-In the suit filed Tuesday, the twelve other current and former Fox News employees detail instances where they were allegedly targeted because of the color of their skin.
+In a statement, Fox says it "vehemently denies the race discrimination claims in both lawsuits," calling them "copycat complaints of the original one filed last month."

+" We will vigorously defend these cases," a spokesperson for the network said.

 Musfiq Rahman, who previously worked in the payroll department, claims that he was banned from the second floor of the network's New York City headquarters after mistakenly walking into the office of former Fox News chairman Roger Ailes.

 "The fallout for Mr. Rahman's 'mistake' was swift and severe," the lawsuit alleges.
 "Ailes was furious and his paranoia about being attacked came to the forefront.
 That same day, Ailes ordered that a wall be constructed immediately in his personal office to act as a barrier to entry."